devicehive/devicehive-java-server/README.md

 Running application
 ---------------------
-* To start application, you have to start the backend and the frontend.
+* To start application, you have to start backend, frontend and auth microservices.
 To do this, first run following command:

 `java -jar ${devicehive-java-server-directory}/devicehive-backend/target/devicehive-backend-<version>-boot.jar`